Publisher: Bethesda Softworks

 Many of the quests are more puzzle-related and quite challenging.
 It was nice to be really challenged in exploration in Dragonborn.
 One final quest has you finding cubes in an old Dwemer ruin.
 You have to place them in a certain order and run around finding them to open new parts up.
 The enemies are challenging and I found it all quite fun.
 There’s plenty of Morrowind lore here for longtime fans and newcomers who don’t know much about it.

-I warn you though, you need to be at least level 20 to start this.
+I warn you though, that you need to be at least level 20 to start this.
 I came in at level 7 and got my butt handed to me by the Ash Spawn, the first enemies you will encounter.
 I died in just one hit, so be careful.
-I also hated how there was no place to train for smithing, and there’s only one major town.
+I also hated how there was no place to train for smithing, and there was only one major town.
 At least you can fast travel to and from Skyrim via the map and not by boat every time.
 I was also upset that you didn’t get to ride dragons until the final quest and it’s very brief.
 Also, be warned, Miraak will steal all your dragon souls if you kill dragons in Solstheim.
 He’s a real bastard.